RebekahSowards/startup/README.md

       c.
 Login that returns an auth token cookie
       d.
 Checking for the auth token on secure portions of the API
       e.
 Some sort of logout (timeout or other)
+14. Simon JS
+    - A lot of this is just modifying the DOM (elements, display, etc.) to show the effects of the application
+    - JS behaves in some ways like any other functional language, and you can use things like arrow (lambda!) functions